Proxy305/xiamiautosign/README.md

 ## Known issues

-- For debug purpose, XiamiAutoSign might render some photos of the page it is handling.
+- In rare cases, xiamiautosign might fail.
+If you are using `cron`, please set multiple `cronjob`s for xiamiautosign, so it has the chance to retry.

 ## Disclaimer